 So what happened?
 Where’s the desire?
 Where’s the spark?

-That brings us to the second option: understand that to maintaining sexual anticipation and excitement in a longterm relationship requires work and determination.
+That brings us to the second option: understand that to maintain sexual anticipation and excitement in a longterm relationship requires work and determination.

 Sex won’t feel like it did when you first met your partner, but you can avoid falling into a sex rut and sex can still be satisfying and exciting.

-Here are 3 things to make that happen:
+Here are 3 proven ways to make that happen:

 1. Explore your partner’s body in new ways.

-Rediscover the fun in discovering which hot spots make your lover squirm in anticipation, like you did in early dating.
-Perhaps you can even discover new ones!
+Rediscover the fun in discovering which hot spots make your lover squirm in anticipation like you did in early dating.
+Perhaps you can even find new ones!

 Try turning off the lights and letting your fantasies run wild as you’re exploring each other’s body as if for the first time.
 Sex can feel very different in total darkness.
 As your sense of sight is turned off, the other four senses get heightened which can transform your sexual experience into something new even if you’re just following your usual routine.